 MOD RCC/14A1/88#11146

-45 6.1.3 Where, in accordance with the national law of a country, a fiscal tax is levied on collection charges,for international telecommunication services, this tax shall normally be collected only in respect of international services billed to customers in that country, unless other arrangements are made to meet special circumstances.
+45 6.1.3 Where, in accordance with the national law of a country, a fiscal tax is levied on collection charges, to be included in or added to the collection charge, for international telecommunication services, this tax shall be collected only in respect of international telecommunication services presented for payment to customers in that country, unless other arrangements are made to meet special circumstances.
+This rule also applies in cases where accounts for international telecommunication services are handled through specialized accounting authorities on the basis of arrangements with administrations/operating agencies.

 Reasons: Dual taxation increases the price of international telecommunication services for the end user.
 Eliminating dual taxation of international telecommunication services makes such services more accessible for the public.